 The gin I was assigned to as #21 was Tasmania’s Dascher + Fisher Ocean gin.
 As a gin enthusiast, I personally appreciate a gin that can pack on a juniper-y punch.
 I’m also always on the look out for gins using botanicals from their region to create a unique and well balanced product.
 Dasher + Fisher is a lovely Australian salty gin made from seaweed and its first round it was against Victoria’s Animus Arboretum gin (a solid herbaceous gin!)
 The curve ball determined by a dice roll was Strangelove’s Dirty Tonic which brilliantly complemented the salty undertones of the Dasher + Fisher ending the match is 3-2 to Tasmania.
 Further proving this World Cup was any gin’s game one of my long favourite gins Koval – a strong International gin from Windy City, Chicago lost out in its first two rounds to Rogue Society (NZ) and Canberra Distillery’s Winter Gin.
 It was controversy and shock but curve balls and personal taste preference of individual participants (referees) can shift the game any way.
 The match I refereed was a tough one.
 It was WA against WA with newcomer Sin Gin based in West Perth against Old Young’s very own 6 Seasons Gin.
 Personally, I wouldn’t use either gins in a negroni as their caraway and eucalyptus flavour profile can overpower the Campari.
 I’m quite a traditionalist when it comes to the classics.
 The match was a close one.
 With caraway lingering in Sin Gin and (something) overpowering the Campari in 6 Seasons it ended with in a draw of 4-4.
-Try the 6 Seasons as a crisp gin and tonic.
+Try the 6 Seasons as a crisp gin and tonic instead!

 After a few rounds, a penalty shoot out and many many gins a winner was finally crowned.